pedromopi/ldidentitlements/README.md

 ```shell
 ldid -S/var/mobile/Documents/entitlements.xml /var/jb/usr/bin/bash
 ```
-# Download modified
+## Download modified

-Alternatively you can download in releases some binaries which I modified.
+Alternatively you can download in releases some binaries which I modified and place in `/var/mobile/Documents/`.